section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 In this technique, we have multiple classifiers connected in a chain.
 The first classifier is build using the input data.
 The following classifiers are trained using the combined inputs and the previous classifiers in a given chain.

-This is a sequential process where an output of one classifier is used as the input of the next classifier in the chain, as shown in the image below.
+This is a sequential process where an output of one classifier is used as the input of the next classifier in the chain.

+This process is shown in the image below:

 ![Classifier chain sequence](/engineering-education/multi-label-classification-with-scikit-multilearn/chain-sequence.png)